Moist chocolate coffee cake with big fudgy crumbs ~ breakfast doesn’t get any better!

 storing and freezing suggestions

-Keep the chocolate crumb cake covered in foil or plastic on the counter.
+Keep the chocolate crumb cake covered in foil or plastic on the counter at room temperature.
 It can be frozen for up to 3 months.

 To freeze crumb cake, cut it into slices and wrap each one in plastic wrap.
 Place them into a ziplock freezer bag and force out any extra air before zipping closed.
 Be sure to wrap well to prevent freezer burn which will dry the cake out.
 When ready to enjoy, remove from the freezer and allow to thaw at room temperature for an hour or two before serving.